 President: Ulysses R. Aguilar

-For music club to have worship, service, and social events.
+For music lovers to have worship, service, and social events together.

 President: Georgii Zaitsev